 - 8 Oreos

-- Grease a mini muffin tin, separate Pillsbury sugar cookie dough into the 24 pieces and put one into each cup.
+- Grease a mini muffin tin, separate Pillsbury sugar cookie dough into the 24 pieces.
+Roll each square in sugar place one into each cup.

 - Bake at 375 degrees for 11 to 13 minutes, until golden brown (put the silicone pan on a cookie sheet).